mvmd-org/mvmd-site/docs/recipes/basic.md

 sidebar_position: 1
 ---

-# Basic Metadata Profile
+# Basic

-The Basic Profile defines essential metadata properties that should be included with all Metaverse assets.
+The Basic Recipe defines essential metadata properties that should be included with all Metaverse assets.
 This profile serves as the foundation for more specific asset profiles.

 ## Core Properties